MQTT with AWS IoT Core

 Add the following code to the file:

-import certificate_roots
+import certificate-roots

 import mqtt